- Deborah Dorsey, Project Manager, Maryland Online

 - Type of session: General Conference

 MarylandOnline, a consortium of 20 community colleges and senior institutions, deployed a survey to assess knowledge and practice in creating and/or using perceivable online learning content.
-Results varied greatly among both institutions and institutional roles, suggesting the need for a tailored approach to skills-based professional development.
+Results varied greatly among both institutions suggesting the need for a tailored approach to professional development.

 - Creating and using perceivable web content is a skill many content creators lack.